fortune-teller-io/docs/source/includes/csgo/_live.md

 }
 ```

 ### Match structure

 1. `match_id`: the identifier
 3. `state`: describes match state, see [section](#csgo-match-state) below
-4. `started_at`: first time when the match was observed, usually when pick/ban stage started
+4. `started_at`: first time when the match was observed, usually when warmup stage started
 5. `league`: describes league the match belongs to
     1. `league_id`: the identifier
     2. `name`: name of the league